Best-Ever Deviled Eggs with Bacon

 Deviled Eggs Recipe

-If you’re going to make a deviled egg platter, surprise your guests with this recipe.
+Keep those Easter eggs!
+This is our favorite way to use up hard-boiled eggs.
+If you’re going to make a deviled egg platter, surprise everyone with this recipe.
 This filling has a creamy and interesting texture from the crunchy bits of dill pickles and the crisp bacon pummeled over the top.

 What are Deviled Eggs?